On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

+As in the main effects case, the ridge regression result is similar. \begin{thm} Let the ridge regression estimator be given by \eqref{eq:main_ridge_def}.
+There exists $\lambda$ depending on $\mb f^*$ and $\mb S$ such that we have

-where \end{thm} As with Theorem~\ref{thm:main_ridge_pred_error} the result here suggests choosing a large $L$ is always better from a statistical point of view.
+\end{thm} Similarly to Theorem~\ref{thm:main_ridge_pred_error} the result here suggests choosing a large $L$ is always better from a statistical point of view.
 However, for computational reasons, it may not be possible to take $L$ much larger than $L^*$.

-\subsection{Logistic regression}
+\subsubsection{Logistic regression}